Otann/wrench/README.md

 (cfg/check-or-quit!)
 ```

-If everything is configured properly, then configuration will be printed out,
+If everything is alright, then configuration will be printed to *out*,
 replacing values marked as `:secret` with `<SECRET>`.
 If there were errors during validation
 or required keys are missing, then aggregated summary will be printed and application will exit.